Political polarization in Turkey: Social media

 Gezi Park protests can also be shown as the period of time when the social media became very effective in the polarization, most probably as it demonstrated the opinions of people through numbers and statistics.
 The week when the Gezi Park protests first started, there were 3,600,000 activists in 80 provinces (out of 81) of Turkey.
 Twitter users in Turkey increased from 1.8 million to 9.5 million within the first five days of the start of the protests, and 13 million tweets were shared with the hashtag #direngeziparki (#resistgezipark).

 The aim of using social media was to go beyond what people called the "penguin media" (mainstream media corporations such as CNN Türk that aired documentaries of penguins instead of discussing the ongoing protests at the time), and create the media content on their own.
 Some tweets examined the examples of polarization through obvious comparisons as such "the right side" and "the left side", however the point where the "us vs. them" sayings were started to use is when the Prime minister at the time used to word "çapulcu" (Turkish for "looter") to label the protestors.
 Even if at the time this word was only used for the Gezi supporters, now it is in the Turkish contemporary political vocabulary.

 With the neutral hashtags on Twitter such as #Gezi and #GeziPark, there were also non-neutral Gezi supportive hashtags (#direngezi (#resistgezi), #geziyiunutma (#dontforgetgezi)), and also non-neutral Gezi-opposite hashtags, and all of them are still tweeted about (2019 research shows).
 Even if the Gezi movement had no leader, today the ruling party classifies the Gezi supporters with the CHP supporters, and other minorities.

 Gezi is known as a "Twitter revolution", similar to that of the Umbrella Movement of Hong Kong.
 Even if Twitter was the primary social media platform, Facebook was the platform involved in discussions, and YouTube was the address of many videos.

-In the 2017 Referendum, the two poles were obviously observed with the government supporters tweeting #devam (#continue), and the opponents tweeting #tamam (#enough).
+In 2018 Turkish elections, the two poles were obviously observed with the government supporters tweeting #devam (#continue), and the opponents tweeting #tamam (#enough).

+During the period before and after the 2017 Turkish constitutional referendum, partisan asymmetries and mood swings induced by transient events were also considered to be latent factors behind the seasonal behavior differences observed between the two sides of referendum, i.e., social media communities supporting yes-vote and no-vote.